lmco/mms3-adapter-plugin/SECURITY.md

 receives html from the [View Editor](https://github.com/Open-MBEE/ve) application which historically has included links to retrieve artifacts from MMS with an `alf_ticket` included.
 MMS would then send the html to Prince.
-The issue arises with the handling of the `alf_ticket` in the MMS3 Adaptor Plugin.
+The issue arises with the handling of the `alf_ticket` in the MMS3 Adapter Plugin.
 Because the intention was to avoid using Alfresco while maintaining backwards API compatibility, we kept support for the `alf_ticket` query parameter but re-purposed it into a bearer token.
 When sending html to Prince for PDF generation, we currently create a new bearer token with an expiry time of 24 hours, because of